dpiegdon/ringoscillator/README.md

 Generate random numbers on an FPGA using ringoscillators.

-Example for Lattice ice40 FPGA on "icestick".
+Example for Lattice parts:
+(pick your poison in the Makefile)

+* iCE40HX1K on "icestick" development board
+* iCE40LP384 (custom board)
+* LFE5UM5G-85F-8BG381 on "LFE5UM5G-85F-EVN" development board

 Generates a metastable signal and uses this for random number generation.
 Random data is sifted through a 16 bit LFSR to reduce effect of low entropy regions.